rsnestor/slac/examples/aws-node-iot-event/README.md

 ![iot-console-test](https://cloud.githubusercontent.com/assets/223045/21593597/352be866-d119-11e6-9639-994b9c495571.png)

-There fill `mybutton` into the topic input field in the publish section.
+There fill `slac_topic` into the topic input field in the publish section.
 Replace existing example data with the following example and press the publish button.

 ```json
 {